Polar-Tang/notes/content/Http Request/nginx/config file.md

 A proxy is a server that receives requests, passes them to the proxies servers, retrieves the response from them, and sends them back to the clients.
 #### `listen` directive
 https://nginx.org/en/docs/http/ngx_http_core_module.html#listen
 For this we could declare the listen directive.
-The `listen` directive in an NGINX `server` block specifies the port on which NGINX will listen for incoming connections.
+The `listen` directive in a NGINX `server` block specifies the port on which NGINX will listen for incoming connections.
 ```nginx
 server {
 	listen 5000;